hacefresko/EvilPortal/README.md

 How does it work:

+	[1] Create new WiFi

-	1. Creates a wi-fi access point
+	1. Creates the WiFi access point.

 	2. Creates a DHCP and a DNS server with dnsmasq which assign a domain name to the wifi interface